ng-girls/todo-list-tutorial-french/installations.md

 ## About the Tools

-### Github
+### GitHub

 [GitHub](https://github.com/) is a code repository website that integrates with **Git**.
 It allows you to publish your project on the Web, copy other open source projects, and collaborate.
 To be able to publish your project, make sure you create a user in GitHub's website (for free, of course).

 ### Git

 Git is a tool that helps you manage versions of your code and collaborate with team members.
 There is a lot to know about it, but in this tutorial we will cover only basic usage.

-### Stackblitz
+### StackBlitz

-Stackblitz is an online editor which provides you all the functionality of an Online-**IDE** called **Visual Studio Code** and the **Angular-CLI**.
+StackBlitz is an online editor which provides you all the functionality of an Online-**IDE** called **Visual Studio Code** and the **Angular-CLI**.

 ### Angular-CLI

 [Angular-CLI](https://github.com/angular/angular-cli) is a powerful tool that simplifies a lot of the development process.
 It also installs libraries you'll use in your current and future projects.
-Stackblitz has it integrated out of the box, which makes it more easier for you.
+StackBlitz has it integrated out of the box, which makes it more easier for you.

 ### IDE